-Reason(s) for removal: Since being acquired by Media Revenue, no webmasters referred to the HypeTraffic adult affiliate program appear to have had their accounts activated.
+Reason(s) for removal: Since being acquired by Media Revenue, no affiliates referred to the HypeTraffic adult affiliate program appear to have had their accounts activated.
 Additional info: Correspondence with the Media Revenue team suggests that they are only interested in quality affiliates with a proven track record – which is kind of ironic considering their own less than stellar reputation.

 The HypeTraffic adult affiliate program is made up of three distinct programs that have effectively been rolled into one.
 Since being acquired by the folks of Media Revenue, the MeatCash, Movie Profits, and WildCash affiliate programs have been grouped together into a single program of substantial size.
 While potential affiliates may be initially impressed, it is important to take note that the Media Revenue programs are known for not adding any new content nor updating any of the promotional tools once taking ownership of a program, and HypeTraffic is no exception.